CornellCAC/CIS-DEIB/README.md

 ```
 curl -L https://github.com/CornellCAC/CIS-DEIB/releases/download/Release/main.zip --output ~/Desktop/main.zip
 ```
 A file called `main.zip` will appear on your desktop.
-Double-click to unzip; you should see `main.app` on your desktop.
+Double-click to unzip; you should see `main` on your desktop.

 # Terminology